A Wanton Wife

 I reached over and quietly slid open the nightstand drawer and peeked at the open condom box, gratified to see a box of three with two left.

-Secure with the closed bedroom door, I buoyantly arose, naked.
-The bedroom had its own bathroom.
-I gathered my purse; bra, panty and dress, tippy toed to the bathroom and locked the door.
+Secure with the closed bedroom door, I buoyantly arose naked.
+The bedroom had a bathroom.
+I gathered my purse; bra, panty, and dress tippy-toed to the bathroom and locked the door.
 Placing my things on the hamper I opened the medicine cabinet to check for female traces but there were none.
-It was bare, except for tooth brush, tooth paste and shaving stuff.
+It was bare, except for toothbrush, toothpaste and shaving stuff.
 I smiled and thought.

 Ha, the doctor’s” medicine cabinet holds no medicine.

 Closing the cabinet, I saw my reflection in its cover mirror, the face of an adulterer.
 If eyes are mirrors of the soul, they should reflect condemnation.
 They didn’t.

 I showered using the new soap bar in the tray, dried with the fresh towel next to the hamper, dressed, straightened my tousled hair, put on a dab of perfume and reapplied lipstick, my lips in a smile.
 Unlocking the door, I got my shoes and while putting them on realized he anticipated the evening with the wine, music, condom, soap bar and towel evidence of assumed outcome.
 His foresight pleased me.